bcole808/wp-social-metrics-tracker/src/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Fixed an issue where Facebook stats were not collected for some websites in languages other than English

 = 1.5.1 =
 * Updated the Facebook Graph API to version 2.3 (latest)
 * IMPORTANT: As of this version, the individual post meta fields for 'facebook_likes', 'facebook_comments' and 'facebook_shares' are no longer available.
 You will not notice any difference unless you have previously written a custom theme or plugin which made use of these hidden custom fields.
 To delete these old fields and clean up your database, you should completely un-install (and delete) this plugin from the Dashboard and then re-install it.